-Many authors use this term when they want a light edit, which people in publishing call a copyedit.
+Many authors use the term "proofreading" when they want a light edit, which people in publishing call a copyedit.
 However, as far as the industry is concerned, proofreading has a very specific definition.
-It is a quality assurance measure that traditional publishers use as the final step after the other editing phases are done.
-A proofreader confirms the content is accurate and matches the proofs before the book goes into mass production.
-If you are not sure which kind of review you need, please email me via the Contact tab, and we will figure it out together.
+It is a quality control measure that traditional publishers use as the final step after the other editing phases have been completed.
+Typically, a proofreader confirms that the content is accurate and matches the proofs (which are preliminary galleys) before it goes into mass production.
+Since I do not have access to a publisher's proofs, I do not provide this service.